-Well, not exactly everything, but most of the items that would normally get tossed in the trash can be recycled in the District's commingled recycling program.
+Well, not exactly everything, but many of the items that would normally get tossed in the trash can be recycled in the District's commingled recycling program.

-Cardboard: Boxes, sheets, packaging, and pizza boxes (some residue is OK).
+Cardboard: Boxes, sheets, packaging, and pizza boxes (side with less grease).
 Flatten when possible to save space.

-Rigid Plastic: Food residue/grease OK.
-Empty food in trash.
-All bottles, jugs, jars, tubs, lunch bowls & lids, condiment cups & lids, microwave trays/bowls, clear salad/food containers and cups (including coffee shop cups & dome lids; "party" cups), pails, buckets, baskets, crates, plastic toys, agricultural trays & pots, plastic parts, components, & equipment.
-Styrofoam packaging & coolers are OK.
-NO plastic cutlery/sporks, straws, plastic bags, food bags/wrappers, PVC pipe, electronics, laminated paper, shrink wrap, bubble wrap, or other film plastic.
+Rigid Plastic: Empty out any food or liquid.
+All bottles, jugs, jars, tubs, lunch bowls & lids, condiment cups & lids, microwave trays/bowls, clear salad/food containers and cups (including coffee shop cups & dome lids), pails, buckets, baskets, crates and agricultural trays & pots.
+NO plastic cutlery/sporks, straws, plastic bags, baggies, food bags/wrappers, PVC pipe, electronics, laminated paper, shrink wrap, bubble wrap, or other film plastic.